 What do depression, IBS, and chronic fatigue all have in common?
 They’re all just a few of the many conditions that have possible links to mutations in our MTHFR gene.
-Fortunately, our IV Myers Cocktail infusion can help alleviate some of the negative consequences that might be associated with this gene mutation.
+Fortunately, The Myers Cocktail infusion can help alleviate some of the negative consequences that might be associated with this gene mutation.

 A Surprisingly Common Gene Mutation